Lepton Flavour Symmetries: Standard flavour symmetries

 with unconstrained complex diagonal entries and fixed $U_0$.
 The PMNS matrix is then determined up to phases and permutations: $U = P_e U_0 P_\nu \Psi$, where $\Psi$ is a diagonal matrix of Majorana phases and $P_e$, $P_\nu$ are permutation matrices arising because the definition of the PMNS matrix assumes lepton masses to have a specific ordering.

-\Eq{rigid} illustrates three general features of models relying on the above assumption: Majorana phases are not constrained; the PMNS matrix is predicted up to permutations of its rows and columns (and only one of the possible forms is usually suitable); the charged lepton mass hierarchies are not accounted for.
+\Eq{rigid} illustrates three general features of models relying on the above assumption: Majorana phases are not constrained; the PMNS matrix is predicted up to permutations of its rows and columns (and only one of the possible forms is usually suitable); neutrino and charged lepton masses are unconstrained.
+In particular the charged lepton mass hierarchies are not accounted for.
 As a remedy to the latter drawback, the present approach can be complemented by adding an additional, possibly abelian, group factor $G_\text{FN}$, taking care of the charged lepton hierarchy.
 The breaking of $G_\text{FN}$ is perturbative, and it is arranged in such a way that the first two charged lepton families get suppressed, through a standard Froggatt-Nielsen (FN) mechanism~\cite{Froggatt:1978nt}.

 The spontaneous breaking of $G$ is achieved as usual through the VEV of flavon fields $\phi$, breaking $G$ completely.
 The above set-up can be implemented if i) there exist subsets $\phi_e$, $\phi_\nu$ (not necessarily disjoint) of the full set of flavons breaking $G$ to $G_e$, $G_\nu$ respectively, and ii) only $\phi_e$ ($\phi_\nu$) enters $M_E$ ($m_\nu$).
 We will therefore refer to such an assumption as the ``sequestering'' approximation.